 The financial statements have been prepared on the going concern basis.
-The Company has prepared a going concern assessment, including an assessment of the ongoing impact of Covid-19, and is satisfied the conditions for a going concern are met.
-The Company has prepared a three-year Statement of Intent for the FY24-FY26 income years, which is available on the Company's website.
+The Company has prepared a going concern assessment and is satisfied the conditions for a going concern are met.
+The Company has prepared a three-year Statement of Intent for the FY25-FY27 income years, which is available on the Company's website.
 This illustrates the anticipated financial position and performance, and for the next three years the Company will be able to meet its financial obligations as they fall due.
 Assumptions underlying the going concern basis are documented throughout these financial statements.